Pros and cons

 The MMR vaccine is a combined injection that protects you against measles, mumps and rubella

 The MMR vaccine is an injection that prevents you from catching measles, mumps and rubella.
 It’s usually given during childhood as part of the routine vaccination schedule.
 However, you can have the MMR vaccine at any age.

 Although most people usually recover from these three infections, each one can be unpleasant and may have serious consequences.
 These are explained below.

 The MMR vaccine is made from weakened forms of each of the measles, mumps and rubella viruses.
-This vaccine stimulates your child’s immune system to respond and remember the viruses.
-This means that if your child gets infected with one of the three viruses, his or her immune system will recognise the virus and act to prevent infection.
+The vaccine stimulates your immune system to respond and remember the viruses.
+This means that if you become infected with any of the three viruses, your immune system will recognise the virus and act to prevent infection.

-If a child needs to be protected against measles quickly, for example, during a measles outbreak, they can have the second dose of the MMR vaccine one month after the first dose.
-However, if they have the second dose before they reach the age of 18 months, they should still receive the routine dose when they reach three to five years old, before they start school.
+If your child needs to be protected against measles quickly, for example, during a measles outbreak, he or she can have the second dose one month after the first dose.
+If your child has the second dose before the age of 18 months, your child should still receive the routine dose.
+This will be when he or she reaches three years and four months to five years old, before starting school.

 The MMR vaccine can be offered to young people when they leave school or before they enter further education if they haven’t already had both doses.